 DO get away from the mainstream areas and tourist hot-spots.
 Of course you are going to want to see Times Square and the Empire State Building (who doesn’t) but some of the best trips begin when you head off the beaten path and wander aimlessly.

 DON’T eat in popular tourist areas.
-It goes without saying that you will pay a packet more if you eat in restaurants close to Times Square.
+It goes without saying that you will pay a lot more if you eat in restaurants close to Times Square.
 So, as with the above tip, wander off the beaten path and try some of the lesser-known, family-run restaurants.
 It will be cheaper and quite often, the food is better!

 DON’T feel that you have to pay $25 entrance fee for The Metropolitan Museum of Art.
 While it is good to pay something if you intend to enjoy the Museum, the $25 fee is just a suggested donation and you can actually pay whatever you want.